Thousands of travelers delayed at U.S. airports by computer outage

+It said there was “no indication the disruption was malicious in nature at this time.”

-CBP said in a statement the outage was temporary and “officers continue to process international travelers using alternative procedures until systems are back online.
-Travelers at some ports of entry are experiencing longer than usual wait times.”
+Earlier, CBP said officers were processing international travelers using alternative procedures, which caused “longer than usual wait times.”

-A Customs spokeswoman could not offer an estimate on when the system would be back up and running.

-The computer issue is not impacting departures.
+The computer issue was not impacting departures.

-JFK Airport in New York said on Twitter that “the Customs computer system is down nationwide.
-The agents are processing people manually.”

 People at various U.S. airports posted videos on social media sites of lengthy lines at processing checkpoints and several airports warned of extensive delays.